polkadot-developers/substrate-docs/content/md/en/docs/community/template-how-to-guide.md

 The guide description is optional, but if you include it, use a single sentence to convey  any additional information about the content that the title doesn't convey.
 For example:

-description: Illustrates how you can mint a token supply owned by a single account.
+`description: Illustrates how you can mint a token supply owned by a single account.`

 ### [Guide keywords]

 Keyword are optional, but if you include them, indent two spaces, then use a dash and a single keyword per line.
-For example:

----
-keywords:
-  - tokens
-  - tokenomics
----
+For an example, see the Markdown template.

 ## Introductory paragraph